watsonwork/watsonwork-echo/README.md

 A Node.js example chatbot app that listens to a conversation and responds with greeting messages.

-The Watson Work platform provides **spaces** for people to exchange **messages** in conversations.
+The Watson Work Services platform provides **spaces** for people to exchange **messages** in conversations.
 This app shows how to listen to a conversation and receive messages on a Webhook endpoint, then send response messages back to the conversation.
 It also demonstrates how to authenticate an application